You are here

 - Lost and Found: American Treasures from the New Zealand Film Archive.
 National Film Preservation Foundation, 2013.
 3-hour, 13-film DVD with 56-page booklet.

 - Treasures 5: The West, 1898-1938.
 National Film Preservation Foundation, 2011.
 10-hour, 3-disc DVD set with 136-page book.

 - Treasures III: Social Issues in American Film, 1900-1934 .
 National Film Preservation Foundation, 2007.
 12-hour, 4-disc DVD set with 200-page book.
-(Click here to hear Scott talk about this set with the film critic Elvis Mitchell, or here to view samples of the films alongside an ABC News story.)
+(Click here to hear Scott talk about this set with the film critic Elvis Mitchell.)

 - More Treasures from American Film Archives: 50 Films, 1894-1931 .
 National Film Preservation Foundation , 2004.
 10-hour, 3-disc DVD set with 132-page book.

 - Treasures from American Film Archives: 50 Preserved Films, 1893-1985 .
 National Film Preservation Foundation , 2000.
 11-hour, 4-disc DVD set with 200-page book.
-(To watch extended excerpts from the films on all five DVD sets, follow this link to the National Film Preservation Foundation's "DVDs and Books" page, then click on the DVD covers.)
+(Almost all of the films on this set--47 of the 50--can now be watched online.
+Follow this link to the National Film Preservation Foundation's web site.
+My short essays are alongside each film.)

 - The Library of Congress Video Collection.
 Smithsonian Institution.
 1994.
 10-hour videotape set with brochures.
 Reissued on DVD as Origins of Film, 2001.

 - Redefining Film Preservation: A National Plan. (co-author).
 Library of Congress, 1994.
 (Available online.)